Can’t find the answer to your question? Call us on 01603 592977or email your question to firstname.lastname@example.org.

 If you wish, you can apply to have your test re-marked.
 This is called an Enquiry of Results (EOR).
 Candidates must apply for an EOR within 6 weeks of the test date.
 Candidates may choose to either have a full re-mark of all 4 modules, or any individual or combination of the modules.

 The EOR is sent to Senior Examiners for marking, with the full process usually taking 2-21 days.
 After this, you will receive an EOR letter stating your final result status.

 Candidates must pay a fee of £110.00 for an EOR.
 If the results following the EOR are higher, £110.00 of your fee will be refunded to you.
 If the results are not higher, there will be no refund.

-If you wish to have your test re-marked, please contact email@example.com to find out what documents you will need to provide.
+If you wish to have your test re-marked, please contact firstname.lastname@example.org to obtain an Enquiry on Results form.

 If you would like to make a complaint about the test day, please note that this complaint must be made on the test day itself, before you leave our premises.
 If you would like to make a complaint, please ask an IELTS staff member for a Candidate Complaint Form.